XXXX (beer): Iconography, advertising and brand recognition

-Sports sponsorship & Campaigns
+Sports sponsorship campaigns

 XXXX is the major sponsor of the Queensland Maroons in the rugby league State of Origin series.
-XXXX Gold is also a sponsor of the Queensland Bulls and the QLD, SA, ACT & NT Cricket Associations.
+XXXX Gold sponsors the Queensland Bulls and the QLD, SA, ACT and NT cricket associations.
 XXXX Gold also sponsors the Australian V8 Supercars Championship Series as well as the Professional Bull Riders' (PBR) Australian branch.

 XXXX sponsored the XXXX Gold Beach Cricket Tri-Nations 2007 series.
-It involved famous cricketers from Australia such as Allan Border, England including Graham Gooch and West Indies including Courtney Walsh and Sir Viv Richards.
+It involved cricketers from Australia such as Allan Border, England including Graham Gooch and West Indies including Courtney Walsh and Sir Viv Richards.

 From 2012 to 2015, XXXX GOLD had a three-year lease on the 15-acre Pumpkin Island on the Southern Great Barrier Reef, which they turned into XXXX Island to use in advertising and promotional events.